 Police to trial use of drones as first responders to emergencies

-The remotely-operated devices would be stationed on buildings and sent to give officers the first sight of urgent situations.
+Trials to begin in Norfolk, Thames Valley and Hampshire next year, following similar moves in the US and across Europe

-Cutting-edge plans to use drones as first responders to police emergencies will be trialled in Norfolk next year.
+Police plan to use cutting-edge drones as first responders to emergencies with trials beginning next year across the UK.

-If testing is successful, the devices would be stationed on buildings and operated remotely to be sent first to scenes to give police early information.

-Initial trials, under a scheme dubbed Project Eagle X, will take place in Norfolk, which has limited access to the helicopters flown by the National Police Air Service because they are stationed so far away.
+Initial trials under scheme Project Eagle X, will begin in Norfolk which has limited access to police helicopters because they are stationed so far away.

-Further tests will also take place in Thames Valley Police and Hampshire.
+Further tests will also take place in Thames Valley Police and Hampshire, and if successful, the devices would be stationed on buildings and operated remotely to be sent to scenes first and relay early information to the police.

 Police in England and Wales are working with officers in the US as similar trials have taken place in San Diego.